Tally Hall: Solo work after Good & Evil

 Since the band's hiatus, members have discussed if the band would return for a third album.
 Hawley has promised it on social media and Sedghi has jokingly stated that they would return if they received "thirty or forty million listeners a month" via a message for Spotify Wrapped.
-However, following allegations against Hawley, Horowitz stated otherwise on the band's behalf, citing Hawley's mental health as a primary reason for the band not returning.
+However, following allegations of inappropriate conduct with fans made against Hawley in both 2020 and 2023, Horowitz stated otherwise on the band's behalf, citing Hawley's mental health as a primary reason for the band not returning, and urging fans to not contact him on social media.